Parks, Recreation & Leisure Studies

 Amount of Education Required for Careers Related to Parks, Recreation & Leisure Studies

 Some degrees associated with parks and rec may require an advanced degree, while others may not even require a bachelor’s in the field.
-Whatever the case may be, pursuing more education usually means that more career options will be available to you.
+In general, the more advanced your degree the more career options will open up to you.
+However, there is significant time and money that needs to be invested into your education so weigh the pros and cons.

 How much schooling do you really need to compete in today’s job market?
 People currently working in careers related to parks and rec have obtained the following education levels.